 During construction, residents and businesses may notice increased construction activity along Bulleen Road near the works sites.

-Site compounds will be set up at the old drive-in site and Trinity Grammar sports complex to securely store construction equipment and provide works crews safe access to the site.
-An offset car park will be constructed within the old drive-in site for business and community use.
+A site compound is set up at the old drive-in site at Greenaway Street, Bulleen to securely store construction equipment and provide work crews safe access to the site.
+An offset car park is being constructed within the old drive-in site for business and community use.

 Changes to local roads

 To keep traffic moving during construction some changes to Bullen Road are also required, including removal of median strips and line marking works.
-Two lanes of traffic will be maintained each way along Bulleen Road.
+Two lanes of traffic are maintained each way along Bulleen Road.

-Residents and community will be notified of planned traffic management before construction starts.
+Residents and community are notified of planned traffic management before construction starts.

 Managing construction impacts

-As with all construction projects, there will be some impacts to the community.
-This may include increased noise, dust or vibration near works areas.
+As with all construction projects, there are some impacts to the community.
+These may include increased noise, dust or vibration near works areas.